-It’s not common but it does happen, says Carolyn Wright, dean of nursing at the Rasmussen College Kansas campuses.
+It’s not common but it does happen, says Carolyn Wright, dean of nursing at the Rasmussen University Kansas campuses.
 Most often it occurs at times when the faculty or charge nurse isn’t looking.

 Wright recalls one situation in which a student reported being bullied during clinicals.
 She went to the hospital site to investigate and hid out of view while the student was doing her rounds.
 Just as the student described, staff nurses jeered at her when no one was looking.
 Wright immediately reached out to the charge nurse and the situation was remedied.

 Wrights’s actions are reflective of how most nurse educators handle these types of situations.
 “We are here to help,” she says.
 Reaching out to faculty directly is just one way to ensure you have a positive experience out in the field during clinicals.

 Palarski’s story demonstrates how valuable it is to speak up if something is out of place.
 Your faculty and deans are there to make sure you have the best possible learning environment on and off campus.

 But there are a few things you can do yourself as well.
 Learning effective communication strategies is a great way to nip negative comments in the bud, Thompson says.
 She offers several scripted dialogues in her book, “Do No Harm” and on her blog, for how to talk bullies.

 1. Prepare with your instructor ahead of time